mrmckeb/typescript-plugin-css-modules/README.md

 | `sass`   | `{}`          | Set [renderer options for Sass](https://sass-lang.com/documentation/js-api#options). |
 | `stylus` | `{}`          | Set [renderer options for Stylus](https://stylus.bootcss.com/docs/js.html).          |

-> For convenience, `includePaths` for Sass are extended, not replaced.
+> For convenience, `loadPaths` for Sass are extended, not replaced.
 The defaults are the path of the current file, and `'node_modules'`.

 ### Visual Studio Code